pm-moyanor/next-bollo-guella/README.md

 ## About

-The "About" section provides an introduction to "Bollo Guella."
-It includes information about the bakery's values, and commitment to creating the finest artisanal bread products.
-Customers can learn about the founder's journey and passion for baking.
+The "About" section provides an introduction to "Bollo Güella."
+It includes information about the bakery's values and commitment to creating the finest artisanal bread products.

 ## Blog